Phoebe Asiyo: Post-2000

 In 2001 Asiyo was selected to be a Commissioner of the Constitution Review Committee (CRC).
 Asiyo was part of the delegation to Uganda to advocate for the participation of women in the peace talks in Uganda.

 She served until her death as chair of the Caucus for Women's Leadership, formerly called the Kenya Women's Political Caucus, where she mentored young women and advocated for women in leadership roles.
 In 2018 she launched her memoir: It is Possible at a ceremony that was graced by President Uhuru Kenyatta, Deputy President William Ruto, and former prime ministers alongside other notable government officials and women leaders.

 Death

 Asiyo died in North Carolina, United States on 16 July 2025, at the age of 92.
 (Note: Some sources mislabel her age as "93".)

+Asiyo died of a stroke while visiting family in the United States.
+Her son Caesar Asiyo said medics found it difficult to manage her condition due to her age.

+Asiyo was born 12 September 1932 in Kenya.
+She was the first African chairperson of Maendeleo Ya Wanawake in 1958 and the first woman appointed Assistant Superintendent of Prisons by the colonial government in 1963.
+She was the first woman in Kenya with its 42 communities to become an elder for her efforts to promote education for girls and women's rights.

+She served as Karachuonyo MP from 1979 to 1983 and again from 1992 to 1997, defeating David Okiki Amayo in 1979 with the backing of Jaramogi Oginga Odinga.
+In 1997 she tabled the Affirmative Action Motion in Parliament, later called the “Phoebe Asiyo Motion,” which laid groundwork for the two-thirds gender rule in Kenya’s 2010 Constitution.

+From 1969 to 1980 she was Chief Executive Officer of the Child Welfare Society of Kenya, succeeding Pamela Mboya.
+She operationalised the Children and Young Persons Act, Adoption Act, and Guardianship of Infants Act, and established Temporary Places of Safety for children in Kanduyi and Isiolo.

+She received honorary doctorates from Lehigh and York Universities and the Order of the Grand Warrior from the Government of Kenya.